HJandu/SQL-Challenge/README.md

 ## <ins>Data Engineering<ins/>
-The above information was exported to create a table schema for each of the six CSV files, specified the data types, primary keys, foreign keys, and other constraints, as seen in 'name image folder' .
+The above information was exported to create a table schema for each of the six CSV files, where I specified the data types, primary keys, foreign keys, and other constraints, as seen in [schema](EmployeeSQL/SQL_files/Schema_edit.sql) file.

 After doing the above, I had:
 - Created the database in PostgreSQL